 PER BBS: Exam Restructure FAQs for Registrants (ASWs, AMFTs and APCC ONLY): “If you don’t pass the exam prior to your registration’s expiration date, you must complete a 12-hour course in California Law and Ethics before you will be allowed to retake the exam during the next renewal cycle.”

 General Course Description

-This comprehensive course provides a broad understanding of the laws and ethics associated with clinical practice.
-Suggestions and interactive engagement enable optimal learning, application and retention of the information.
+This comprehensive course provides early career clinicians as well as those applying for MFT, LCSW and LPCC licensure everything needed to develop a broad understanding of the laws and ethics associated with clinical practice.
+Tips and interactive engagement enable optimal learning, application and retention of the information.

 - This course will teach the participant to

 - Note the major requirements for making application for licensure as a marriage and family therapist.

 - Define and delineate the scope of practice for marriage and family therapists.

 - Describe the difference between scopes of practice and competence.